alekspeacedatta/MERN/README.md

-to start server write in console: cd server, npm i. to install all node-models and then npm run dev;
-to start front just baisic npm run dev
+to start server write in console: cd server, npm i. to install all node-models and then npm run dev to start a server. to start front just write baisic npm run dev